Lenyn Sosa Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 14th in the league with a collective nine strikeouts per nine innings.
+- The Rays pitching staff ranks 14th in the league with a collective nine strikeouts per nine innings.

-- The Rays' 2.83 team ERA ranks first among all MLB pitching staffs.
+- The Rays' 2.80 team ERA is No. 1 among all league pitching staffs.

-- Rays pitchers combine to surrender the fewest home runs in baseball (15 total, 0.6 per game).
+- Rays pitchers combine to surrender 17 home runs (0.6 per game), the least in baseball.

-- Eflin (3-0) gets the starting nod for the Rays in his fourth start of the season.
-He's put together a 2.81 ERA in 16 2/3 innings pitched, with 16 strikeouts.
+- Faucher gets the start for the Rays, his fourth of the season.
+He is 0-1 with a 5.68 ERA and 10 strikeouts in 12 2/3 innings pitched.

-- In his last time out on Sunday, the righty went five innings against the Chicago White Sox, giving up one earned run while surrendering three hits.
+- The right-hander last appeared on Wednesday against the Houston Astros, when he tossed two innings, allowing one earned run while giving up one hit.

-- In three games this season, the 29-year-old has a 2.81 ERA and 9 strikeouts per nine innings, while allowing a batting average of .242 to opposing hitters.
+- The 27-year-old has an ERA of 5.68, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.